Who should use a chronological resume format?

 Projects

-If you’re a writer or an academic investigator, you may want to showcase any publications you’ve written during your career.
+If you’re a writer or an academic investigator, showcase any publications you’ve written during your career.

 Example of a publications resume section: